-THE TRUTH BEHIND DESIGNING AN EFFECTIVE WEBSITE
+THE TRUTH BEHIND DESIGNING AN EFFECTIVE WEBSITE IN 2020

 When I was in school studying Graphic Design I decided it was in my best interest to pursue Web Design too.
 Despite being quite different fields overall, I knew that when hiring a graphic designer many presume that the two fields go hand-in-hand and I wanted to stay ahead of the curve.

 The biggest overlap I found in pursuing both Web and Graphic Design was the user experience component.
 When designing an effective website, creating a visually attractive website comes secondary to the function and efficacy of your website.

 THE BEST WEBSITE DESIGN IN 2020 PUTS THE USER FIRST